-- 11.3.2 Relatives (any person connected to a competitor by family, marriage, or domestic partnership) of competitors may not act as Grading Judges in categories wherein their relatives are competing. - 11.3.3 A competitor may serve as a judge only if the competitor can attend every Judge Briefing and debriefing for the Program(s) they wish to judge.
+- 11.3.2 Potential conflicts of interest and appearance of impropriety should be considered when assigning Grading Judges. - Examples: Training partners, chapter affiliation student/instructor and paid coaching relationships are all examples of potential or apparent conflicts. - 11.3.3 Relatives (any person connected to a competitor by family, marriage, or domestic partnership) of competitors may not act as Grading Judges in categories wherein their relatives are competing. - 11.3.4 A competitor may serve as a judge only if the competitor can attend every Judge Briefing and debriefing for the Program(s) they wish to judge.